silnrsi/wstr/src/content/docs/topics/fonts/zwj-zwnj-shaping.md

 they can be ignored for many processes like sorting and searching.
 But this is not always the case.
 It depends on the process being applied and how that interacts with the script of the text.
-For example, in Indic scripts, ZWJ and ZWNJ are merely guides to fonts as to how to create conjuncts, whereas in Khmr they are part of the spelling of a word since they control whether a shifter is downshifted or not.
+For example, in Indic scripts, ZWJ and ZWNJ are merely guides to fonts as to how to create conjuncts, whereas in Khmer they are part of the spelling of a word since they control whether a shifter is downshifted or not.
 For the most part it is advisable not to ignore them unless you are looking for a relaxed matching scheme.